Our Members and Associates

 Kerry then decided to go independent with her school and joined CRDM which she completed her music exam, dance practice exam and teaching exam towards her TCRG, after which she moved to open platform and become an executive committee member of CNRG.

-Amber Sterland and David Morgan - Rowan Fae Irish Dance Company
+Amber Sterland - Rowan Fae Irish Dance Company

 Sylvia Thompson - The Thompson Academy